damianhakert/damianhakert.github.io/source/_posts/2015-08-22-gitlab-7-14-released.markdown

 and usability.
 Many of these bug fixes were contributed by this month's [MVP](https://about.gitlab.com/mvp/) Stan Hu, bringing his total number of awards to four.
 Thank you and congratulations, Stan!

-To celibrate Stan his hat-trick + 1 (4 MVP titles in the 7.x major release) GitLab will send him and his partner to Amsterdam for a weekend.
+To celebrate Stan's hat-trick + 1 (4 MVP titles in the 7.x major release) GitLab is giving him an extra weekend in Amsterdam after he joins us with the rest of the core team for our summit during OSCON.

 <!--more-->